-1 2 3 4 (4) Municipal services benefit unit.
-An ordinance creating a municipal services benefit unit (MSBU) to fund future county maintenance and operational expenses for the stormwater pond and related improvements shall be enacted by the BCC according to the stormwater pond MSBU provisions of Chapter 70, Local Public 5 Improvements, Part I, Escambia County Code of Ordinances.
-6 7 (f) Hold harmless agreement.
-If the stormwater management system (and streets) will remain in private ownership and the site has no positive drainage outfall the 8 developer shall either execute, on his behalf and on behalf of any landowners within 9 the subdivision who are ultimately to have ownership of the stormwater 10 management system, a hold harmless agreement with the adjacent, impacted

-- property owner(s), that holds the landowners harmless from the effects of any waters that may flow ionto the adjacent property(s), or construct a drainage system - 13 in accordance with Article 1-1.2 as related to areas with no positive drainage - 14 outfallor about the system, and such other provisions as the county may require. - 15 For public subdivisions that have no positive drainage outfall, the County Engineer - 16 or designee shall require a hold harmless agreement with the adjacent impacted - property owner(s), that will hold the county, its officers, and employees, harmless from any damages to persons or property that may result from the authorized - 19 stormwater management system,
+- 6 (f) Hold harmless agreement.
+If the stormwater management system (and streets) 7 will remain in private ownership and the site has no positive drainage outfall the 8 developer shall either execute, on his behalf and on behalf of any landowners within 9 the subdivision who are ultimately to have ownership of the stormwater 10 management system, a hold harmless agreement with each downstream, impacted property owner(s), that holds the landowners harmless from the effects of any 11 12 waters that may flow ionto the downstream property(s), or construct a drainage system in accordance with Article 1-1.2 as related to areas with no positive 13 drainage outfallor about the system, and such other provisions as the county may 14 require.
+For public subdivisions that have drainage outfall to private property(s), the 15 County Engineer or designee shall require a hold harmless agreement with each 16 - 17 downstream impacted property owner(s), that will hold the county, its officers, and - 18 employees, harmless from any damages to persons or property that may result - 19 from the authorized stormwater management system,

 - 20 Sec.
 5-4.7 Additional requirements for lakes, ponds and canals. - (a) Artificial lakes and ponds.
 Artificial (manmade) lakes and ponds constructed for recreational, aesthetic or other purposes not primarily for stormwater management shall nevertheless comply with all applicable standards for wet detention structures.
 They shall be permitted through the County if the total volume of the artificial pond is greater than 500 cubic yards.
 Additionally, the following standards apply: - 26 (1) Side slopes.
 The bank slopes of artificial lakes and ponds shall be constructed 27 according to the following standards: - a.
 Low slopes.
 For bank slopes of 6:1 (horizontal to vertical) or flatter, permanent slope protection or seawalls are not required.
 All disturbed areas must be stabilized with sod. - b.
 Moderate slopes.
 For bank slopes steeper than 6:1 but flatter than 2:1, the entire bank slope from the design water surface to a point that is three feet beyond the berm line shall be sodded in a manner to guarantee a healthy growth of pangola, bahia, bermuda, centipede, or other suitable grasses.
-Slopes steeper than 2:1 shall not be permitted. - (2) Dammed watercourse.
-The damming of a watercourse shall not be permitted if the Planning Official, in consultation with the County Engineer, determines that the volume of water in the impoundment area would be such that a breach of the control structure would pose a serious threat to life or property downstream.
-Any proposal to dam a watercourse shall include the following documentation for county review, certified by a Florida-registered professional engineer in accordance with standard engineering practice:
+Slopes steeper than 2:1 shall not be permitted. - 36 (2) Dammed watercourse.
+The damming of a watercourse shall not be permitted if 37 the Planning Official, in consultation with the County Engineer, determines that 38 the volume of water in the impoundment area would be such that a breach of the 39 control structure would pose a serious threat to life or property downstream.
+Any 40 proposal to dam a watercourse shall include the following documentation for 41 county review, certified by a Florida-registered professional engineer in 42 accordance with standard engineering practice: